 Founded in May 1999 by the current members (the Ministry for Digital and Economic Affairs, the Federal Computing Centre, the Graz University of Technology, the Danube University Krems and the Johannes Kepler University Linz), the Secure Information Technology Centre (A-SIT) is an independent non-profit association tasked with the development of expertise in the area of technical information security in service of the authorities, the economy and the citizens.
 Specific issues addressed include the introduction of the Citizen Card (eID), the evaluation of cryptographic methods and eGovernment security aspects.
-A-SIT also hosts the eGovernment Innovation Centre (eGovernment Innovationszentrum, EGIZ) that was founded in autumn 2005.
+A-SIT also hosts the EGIZ, that was founded in autumn 2005.